SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 15 January, 2024 at 23:34:16
+# Last Refreshed - 16 January, 2024 at 23:34:19
 The Latest Activity was a VirtualRide -

-<b>Zwift - Pacer Group Ride: Tempus Fugit in Watopia with Miguel</b>
+<b>Zwift - Pacer Group Ride: Tick Tock in Watopia with Bernie</b>

-which happened on 15 January, 2024 at 15:56:41
+which happened on 16 January, 2024 at 17:27:00

-Which is 0 years, 0 months, 0 days, 7 hours and 37 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 6 hours and 7 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/10563954279
+You can see it here https://www.strava.com/activities/10570976046

 ## Number of Rides
 How many rides have I done each year?